The Gorgeous San Clemente Home Wine Cellar Project – Making “Custom” a Beautiful Word

 For sharp-eyed observers, you may notice that there’s not much of an aesthetic display going on with the project we were carrying out.
 As it turns out, that was precisely what the client intended: he was aiming the cellar to be a fully functional room, and the only way he could achieve that was to conserve space.
 For instance, each bottle opening measures three-and-three-quarter inches Joseph recheck the measurement it is too small for a bottle, which means it’s spacious enough to accommodate most standard-sized wine bottles offered at the marketplace.
 Even large-scale bottles like champagnes, Oregon pinots, and burgundy wines fit through the wine racks.

-The client also had this idea of putting up a hand-carved façade over the arch covering the wine racks.
-With the addition of a spotlight in the ceiling, the tabletop area can now be illuminated like a feature to an art exhibit.
+The client also had the idea of putting up a hand-carved façade over the arch covering the wine racks.
+With the addition of a spotlight in the ceiling, the tabletop area can now be illuminated like a feature of an art exhibit.
 We also included a diamond bin below the tabletop, which was essentially meant for bulk storage of large-form bottles.

 The Magic of the Wine Guardian Unit